kafkalainen/roger-skyline-1/README.md

 	ipv4	192.168.56.1
 	subnet	255.255.255.252
 [x] A disk size 8 GB
-In installer I chose to create 8 GB static VDI.
+- In installer I chose to create 8 GB static VDI.
 [x] Have at least one 4.2 Gb partition
-During the installation I chose to create partition of 4.2GB for / and mount the rest for /home as a logical partition.
+- During the Ubuntu installation I chose to create partition of 4.2GB for / and mount the rest for /home as a logical partition.
 [x] It will also have to be up to date as well as the whole packages installed to meet the demands of this subject.
 - When the installation was complete, I updated the system with: sudo apt-get update -y && sudo apt-get upgrade
 #Network and Security
 [x] You must create a non-root user to connect to the machine and work.
-- During the installation I created kafkan223 as a non-root user.
+- During the installation I created user as a non-root user.
 [x] Use sudo, with this user, to be able to perform operation requiring special rights.
 - Ubuntu 20.04 comes preinstalled with sudo, and created user kafkan223 was given sudo priviledges.
 Root user in general is locked in Ubuntu.
-- To add user to usergroup sudoers, I use following command: sudo usermod -aG sudo kafkan223
+- To add user to usergroup sudoers, I use following command: sudo usermod -aG sudo <username>
 - If I want to achieve giving sudo priviledges by shell script, I would do: touch add_sudo_user.sh